Create an account or log in to participate in this activity

 Dartmouth Medical School

-Faculty members have no relevant commercial relationships to disclose.
+Faculty members have no relevant financial relationships to disclose.

 This presentation does include discussion of the off-label use of clonidine and tizanidine to treat opioid withdrawal symptoms.
 Clonidine and tizanidine are not FDA approved for this use.